Understanding Eczema and Effective Care

 - Requires discipline and patience

 Dermatological research shows that 90% of all eczema patients have 3-5 specific triggers that worsen their symptoms.
 Identifying these triggers is key to long-term success.
-Current research on atopic dermatitis and eczema can also be found on the Allergy Information Service .
+Current research approaches to atopic dermatitis and eczema can also be found at the Allergy Information Service.

-- Environmental factors: pollen, house dust mites, pet hair
+- Environmental factors: Pollen, dust mites, pet dander

 - Stress: Emotional and physical stress